 CU: Talent removes the supernatant, adds the lysis buffer and inverts the tube a couple of times.

 MED: Talent washes the tube once.
+Reuse 4.1.3.

 CU: Talent removes the supernatant.

 Re-suspend the beads in 300 microliters of fCLIP lysis buffer [1].
 Add 8.3 microliters of 5 molar sodium chloride to adjust sodium chloride concentration to 150 millimolar [2].
 Add 10 microliters of protein kinase RNA-activated antibody [3] and incubate on a rotator at 4 °C for 3 hours [4].